SummitRoboticsFRC/WhyAreMountainsSoFunny/README.md

 By default it's /Users/yourname/git/WhyAreMountainsSoFunny.
 I recommend leaving it as is.

 Now click finish.
-Now close Eclipse, reopen and set your workspace to the directory in step 6(Users/yourname/git/LandsharksByTheSea)
+Now close Eclipse, reopen and set your workspace to the directory in step 6(Users/yourname/git/WhyAreMountainsSoFunny)

 Now select File>New>Project>WPILib Robot Java Development > Robot Java Project Enter 1014 for the team number

-For project name, put in WhyAreMountainsSoFunny.
-This is VERY IMPORTANT not to change the name, and capitalization matters, so just copy/paste this: WhyAreMountainsSoFunny
+For project name, put in BecauseTheyAreHillAreas.
+This is VERY IMPORTANT not to change the name, and capitalization matters, so just copy/paste this: BecauseTheyAreHillAreas

 Select "Command-Based Robot" and click Finish.